Infinitode/Infinitode/README.md

 ### Upcoming changes

-- New apps and a huge website update.
-- New experiments under the `/experiments` page on the website, including Dungen Dev in browser along with other cool interactive demos.
 - Release of `Locus`, a new model for GeoGuessr guessing based on Google Street View images.
 - Updates to all outdated packages.
 - New AI `Hugging Face Spaces`, including models from our Bioset, Helix, Spacelens, Arc, and Acres collections.